FITing-Tree: A Data-aware Index Structure

-At the core of our index structure is a parameter that specifies the amount of acceptable error (i.e., the maximum distance between the predicted and actual position of a key when using interpolation search inside a segment).
-This tunable parameter allows us to balance the lookup performance and the space consumption of our index, providing DBAs indexes that can be highly performant (i.e., low-latency lookups) or have a low space footprint.
-To navigate this tradeoff, we also present a cost model that helps a DBA choose an appropriate error term given either (1) a lookup latency requirement (e.g., $1000ns$) or (2) a storage budget (e.g., $100MB$).
-Using a variety of real-world datasets, we show that our index structure is able to provide performance that is comparable to full and fixed-paged indexes while reducing the storage footprint by orders of magnitude.
+To tackle this issue, we present \system{}, a novel index structure that compactly captures trends in data using piece-wise linear functions.
+Unlike typical indexes which use fixed-size pages on the leaf level that point to the data, \system{} uses piece-wise linear functions to quickly \emph{approximate} the position of an element.
+By leveraging the trends within the data, \system{} can reduce the memory consumption of an index by orders of magnitude compared to a traditional B+ tree.
+At the core of our index structure is a parameter that specifies the amount of acceptable error (i.e., a constant that is the maximum distance between the predicted and actual position of any key).
+Unlike existing index structures, our error parameter allows a DBA to FIT an index to a given scenario and balance the lookup performance and space consumption of an index.
+To navigate this tradeoff, we also present a cost model that helps a DBA choose an appropriate error term given either (1) a lookup latency requirement (e.g., $500$ns) or (2) a storage budget (e.g., $100$MB).

+In the basic version of \system{}, we assume that the table data to be indexed is sorted by the index key (i.e., clustered index) but we also show how our techniques extend to secondary (i.e., non-clustered) indexes.
+Using a variety of real-world datasets, we show that our index structure provides performance that is comparable to full and fixed-page indexes (even for a worst-case dataset) while reducing the storage footprint by orders of magnitude.